simranjit-uc/Cisco-UCCX-WxCC-Migration/README.md

 ### Prerequisites

 - Python 3.7+
-- Python libraries - Openpyxl, xmltodict
+- Python libraries - requests, Openpyxl, xmltodict
 - Cisco UCCX with REST API access enabled
 - WxCC tenant with API access and registered integration for OAuth
 - A browser available for handling OAuth redirect
+- Local certificates to interact with Cisco Authorization server over HTTPS.
+You can use OpenSSL to generate local self signed certificates.
+This will give you the private key and the certificate which will then need to be used while wrapping the socket request.

 ---
 ## Customization

 ### Environment Variables

-You will need to create "Environment Variables" for the following
+You will need to create the following "Environment Variables":

-* CCX_INSTANCE : FQDN of on-prem UCCX instance
+* **CCX_INSTANCE** : FQDN of on-prem UCCX instance
-* CCX_TOKEN : Base64 value of the username/password combination of an account that has access to UCCX REST APIs
+* **CCX_TOKEN** : Base64 value of the username/password combination of an account that has access to UCCX REST APIs
-* WxCC_INSTANCE : FQDN of WxCC Tenant
+* **WxCC_INSTANCE** : FQDN of WxCC Tenant
-* ORG_ID : WxCC Organization ID
+* **ORG_ID** : WxCC Organization ID
-* WxCC_CLIENT_ID : Client ID that you get when you register your app on `https://developer.webex-cx.com/my-apps`
+* **WxCC_CLIENT_ID** : Client ID that you get when you register your app on `https://developer.webex-cx.com/my-apps`
-* WxCC_CLIENT_SECRET : Client Secret value that you get when you register your app on `https://developer.webex-cx.com/my-apps`
+* **WxCC_CLIENT_SECRET** : Client Secret value that you get when you register your app on `https://developer.webex-cx.com/my-apps`
-* WxCC_AUTH_URL : Authorization URL you get after you have registered your app on `https://developer.webex-cx.com/my-apps`
+* **WxCC_AUTH_URL** : Authorization URL you get after you have registered your app on `https://developer.webex-cx.com/my-apps`
-* WxCC_TOKEN_URL : Set it to `https://webexapis.com/v1/access_token`
+* **WxCC_TOKEN_URL** : Set it to `https://webexapis.com/v1/access_token`
-* WxCC_REDIRECT_URI : Set it to the URL where you want Cisco to redirect OAuth response.
+* **WxCC_REDIRECT_URI** : Set it to the URL where you want Cisco to redirect OAuth response.
 In the case of this example, it will be `https://localhost:5963`

 ---